weblockyou/WeBlock/README.md

 I want other people to tell us the likely story in this project, and try to do some action to stop the blocking action by social platfrom.

-Our world need open instead of close.
+Our world needs OPEN not CLOSE.